chenxinye/pychop/docs/source/index.rst

 Welcome to pychop's documentation!
 ==================================

 Using low precision can achieve extra speedup while reducing storage and energy costs.
-The intention of ``Pychop``, motivated by the software ``chop`` in Matlab developed by Nick Higham, is to simulate the low precision formats based on single and double precisions, which are prevalent on modern machines. ``Pychop`` is a Python package for simulating low precision and quantization in modern machines.
+The intention of ``pychop``, motivated by the software ``chop`` in Matlab developed by Nick Higham, is to simulate the low precision formats based on single and double precisions, which are prevalent on modern machines. ``pychop`` is a Python package for simulating low precision and quantization in modern machines.
 It supports NumPy, Torch, JAX, or TensorFlow backend.

-``Pychop`` mainly contains three modules for quantization simulation:
+``pychop`` mainly contains three modules for quantization simulation:

 * ``Chop:`` for low precision floating point simulation
 * ``Chopi``: for integer quantization
 * ``Chopf``: for fixed point quantization

 .. image:: ../imgs/pychop_logo.png
-   :alt: Pychop Log
+   :alt: pychop Log
    :width: 600px

 Features
 --------------------

-The ``Pychop`` class offers several key advantages that make it a powerful tool for developers, researchers, and engineers working with numerical computations:
+The ``pychop`` class offers several key advantages that make it a powerful tool for developers, researchers, and engineers working with numerical computations:

 * Customizable Precision